How To Stop Overthinking And Overcome Anxiety Now

 For example, are you replaying a previous conversation on a loop, analyzing it for your failures?

 Alternatively, are you picturing future disaster scenarios in your imagination?
 In addition, write what you think instigated the overthinking.
 Was it something to do with a social interaction?
 Uncertainty?
 Going to a new environment?

 Your notes will quickly help you pick out specific triggers for your anxiety.
 This gives you ammunition to challenge the underlying limiting beliefs through reflection or journal work.
 In time, you will be able to preempt triggers before they cause a serious episode of overthinking, intervening with some of the further techniques listed below.
 Eventually, the hope is that the triggers will also become less powerful because you’ll understand their origins and know how to fight back in your mind.

-2. Stop Overthinking With These Organization Tips
+2. How To Stop Overthinking With These Organization Tips

 One of the best ways to stop overthinking is to harness new practical ways of dealing with life’s challenges.
 Consider the following tips in particular when trying to learn how to stop overthinking: